What is essential tremor?

 If you've been diagnosed with essential tremor, your doctor will first prescribe medication.
 Not all medications are appropriate for all patients.
 If first line medications (Primidone and Propranolol) fail to adequately control your tremor, your doctor may consider recommending either MRgFUS, deep brain stimulation, or radiosurgical thalamotomy.
 At the UCLA Neuromodulation for Movement Disorders Program, we offer the following treatment options:

-- Non-Invasive MR Guided Focused Ultrasound (MRgFUS): uses high intensity focused ultrasound waves to heat up a precise target in the brain.
-UCLA is one of the few hospitals in Southern California that offers non-invasive treatment for Essential Tremor.
+• Non-Invasive MR Guided Focused Ultrasound (MRgFUS): uses high intensity focused ultrasound waves to heat up a precise target in the brain.
+UCLA is the only hospital in Southern California that offers non-invasive treatment for Essential Tremor.